robinsonianr/fitness-tracker/README.md

 Here's how you can use this project:

 1. Build and run the application.
--   build and run springboot application. use prefered IDE
+-   Build and run the application (use your preferred IDE).

 2.  run `npm start` in `src/main/ui`
 -   Open a web browser and navigate to [http://localhost:3000](http://localhost:3000).